 Feedback: In order to fill the information reporting and organizational gaps referenced in this audit recommendation, PSEG Long Island must implement work management processes outlined above in comments to Recommendation No. 27.
-Pending completion of all deliverables in the Work Management metrics, as well as verification by LIPA, implementation of Recommendation No. 28 remains In Progress and is due to be implemented in all yards by the end of Quarter 4 2022.
+Pending completion of all deliverables in the Work Management PIP, as well as verification by LIPA, implementation of Recommendation No. 28 remains In Progress.